 Other programs supporting PM control measure implementation are also important to ensure expected emission reductions are being realized.
 These programs include outreach and incentive programs.
 SCAQMD staff utilizes a variety of tools to raise public awareness and understanding of the significance and health effects of particle pollution and thus, the importance of PM controls to protect public health.
-Enhanced public outreach should continue to be pursued by various means, including targeted and focused communications campaigns, community workshops, educational brochures and videos, and other digital media formats to educate the community on the continuing efforts to achieve the required PM reductions.
+Enhanced public outreach should continue to be pursued by various means, including targeted and focused communications campaigns, community workshops, educational brochures and videos, and other digital media formats.